FivesquareSoftware/Cumulus/Docs/Cumulus-Guide.md

 #### Using Raw Requests

-If you need more control, you can create raw RCRequest objects directly, but generally, you shouldn't need to,
+If you need more control, you can create raw CMRequest objects directly, but generally, you shouldn't need to,

 ```objective-c